Slamsneider/SimpleHtmlChatAgents/README.md

 ## Code Structure

+- `index.html`: This is the main HTML file for the application.
+- `apikey.js`: This file contains the API key for OpenAI's API.
 - `agents.js`: This file contains the definitions for the different agents.
 - `functions.js`: This file contains the main functionality of the application, including sending messages and handling responses.
-- `index.html`: This is the main HTML file for the application.
 - `styles.css`: This file contains the CSS styles for the application.

 ## Note